kestred/sandbox/README.md

 ## Installing the Environment

-Argonaut primarily uses the nodejs environment, and has a number of required packages.
+Argonaut uses a WSGI (python) or Nodejs (javascript) environment, and has a number of required packages.
-* Required Packages: Express, Socket.io, & Optimist
+* Packages for Nodejs: Express, Socket.io, & Optimist
+* Packages for Python: GEvent, GEvent-Websocket, GEvent-Socketio
-* If you would prefer to use Python Tornado, use the `--python` option while running setup or compile.
+* If you are using Python, use the `-p` | `--python` option with any of the scripts.

 #### Setup on Ubuntu